xiangsgao/Chain_Encryption/README.md

 No guranteed when I will do it beacuse this app is made mostly for my personal use and so far it fits my needs.
 This readme is for those few who finds this relevent.

+This app will be rename, awful name currently.